10up/gutenberg-lessons/lessons/05-slot-fill.md

 #### 4. Display the class on the Front End
 We can filter the `body_class` function to display this new meta as class a filter.
 This has been done already but have a look at it in [includes/core.php](../themes/10up-theme/includes/core.php#L63)

+#### 5. Add another control.
+We have light and dark now.
+We want to add more than 2.
+Create a select dropdown with 4 options for theme.